• Skip to primary navigation

 %Payesh

-Coming to the origin of Chaler Payesh, the name Payesh is derived from the Sanskrit word Payasam which means Milk.
-If we go by the definition provided by the Oxford dictionary "An Indian dessert consisting of rice or (in later use) vermicelli, boiled in milk or coconut milk, flavored with cardamom, and often containing groundnuts."
+Payasam, a name derived from the Sanskrit word for "milk," is an Indian dessert.
+The Oxford dictionary defines it as "An Indian dessert consisting of rice or (in later use) vermicelli, boiled in milk or coconut milk, flavored with cardamom, and often containing groundnuts."

 %Chaler Payesh Recipe Debjanir Rannaghar